seelamsainathreddy/JavaDSA/README.md

 # JavaDSA
-Its a Java DSA Repo
+Its a Java DSA Repository